 - A preexisting condition.
-A preexisting condition as outlined in the PDS means that Simple Life will not payout a benefit if it becomes apparent that your partial or permanent disablement, critical or terminal illness, or death was in anyway the result of medical condition, injury, illness or symptoms related to any of said ailments:
+A preexisting condition as outlined in the PDS means that Simple Life will not payout a benefit if it becomes apparent that your partial or permanent disablement, critical or terminal illness, or death was in anyway the result of medical condition, injury, illness or symptoms related to any ailments:

 - of which you were already aware of before the policy began

 - of which you had already sought or planned on seeking medical help for treatment